Skip to main content

 Interests

-Research Interest(s): Political Theory, Comparative Political Theory, Chinese Political Thought
+Research Interest(s): Comparative Political Theory, Chinese Political Thought, History of Political Thought, Gender.

 Program Area(s): Political Theory